-As one of the most discussed and widely known financial products, stocks dominate the financial news and are consistently tied to the economy’s overall performance.
+As one of the most widely discussed financial products, stocks dominate financial news and are often linked to the economy’s overall performance.
 There are two types of stock: common stock and preferred stock.
-We’ll focus on common stock in this chapter.
+This chapter focuses on common stock.

 For example, Stacy purchases Ford Motor Company stock at $10 per share.
 She invests in Ford because she believes in its products and business model.
 Over the next few years, the company sells more cars and trucks than expected and demand for Ford stock increases.
 With more demand in the stock market, its stock price rises to $25.
 Stacy sells her shares and locks in a $15 per share profit.
 The increase in the value of her shares is an example of capital appreciation.

 Issuers may also pay cash dividends to their stockholders.
-While Stacy holds her Ford shares and watches them rise in price, Ford could pay her a dividend.
-A cash dividend represents profit made by the company that is then distributed to its shareholders.
+A cash dividend represents profit made by the company that is distributed to shareholders.

 Not all publicly traded companies pay cash dividends.
-When companies grow, it’s essential to retain and reinvest profits back into the business.
+Many companies - especially those focused on expansion - retain and reinvest profits back into the business.
 For example, Amazon has never paid a dividend to its shareholders.
-With every dollar the company makes, it reinvests those retained earnings back into the business and uses it to expand operations, hire employees, and pursue opportunities in new industries.
+Instead, it reinvests those retained earnings to expand operations, hire employees, and pursue opportunities in new industries.

-Companies like Amazon are known as growth companies, aiming to increase the size of their business operations and profitability.
-While Amazon is large and well-established, start-ups and small businesses also fall into this category.
-Investments in growth companies provide the opportunity for capital appreciation but generally do not pay income (dividends) to shareholders.
+Companies like Amazon are known as growth companies.
+Their goal is to increase the size of their operations and profitability.
+While Amazon is large and well-established, start-ups and small businesses can also be growth companies.
+Investments in growth companies may offer capital appreciation, but they generally do not pay income (dividends) to shareholders.

-When a company is towards the end of its growth cycle (when there’s not much more room to expand its operations), it’s more likely to share its profits with shareholders through dividend payments.
-Companies won’t share all of their profits (they’ll need to pay for their current operations), but will typically share the “excess” it doesn’t need.
+When a company is closer to the end of its growth cycle (when there’s less room to expand operations), it’s more likely to share profits with shareholders through dividend payments.
+Companies typically won’t distribute all profits - they still need funds to run the business - but they may distribute what they consider “excess” profits.

 Ford Motor Company is an issuer with a long history of paying cash dividends.
 Referring to our previous example (above), Stacy could have made more than her $15 per share profit from capital appreciation.
 If Ford paid dividends amounting to $1 per share over the time Stacy held her shares, her overall profit is $16 per share ($15 per share from capital appreciation + $1 per share from dividends).